PostHog/posthog.com/contents/tutorials/performance-marketing.md

 Tracking signups is relatively similar to tracking traffic, we just replace the pageview event with our signup action.

 To filter, you can again use a UTM attribute.
-You included it as a property in your signup event, you can use the event property as a filter.
+If you included it as a property in your signup event, you can use the event property as a filter.
 If not, you can use a UTM value (or initial UTM value) in person properties.
 This option is used more because PostHog automatically adds this value to persons.

 > A person has both initial UTM properties and most recent ones.
-The initial property is the first UTM value set for a person.
+The initial property is the first UTM value set for a person  – i.e. the first time they ever visited your website.
 The most recent property is the last UTM value set for a person.
 Events only have a single UTM property for the most recent value.

 In this example, we’ve chosen the unique number of users who completed the “user signed up” event, then filtered the group of users for those with the initial UTM source being set.